 Despite the following rigorous and structured methodology, This systematic review has several limitation such the review primary include peer reviewed journal articles on year 2021 up to presents which may lead to publication bias.
 The study only select published in English language were included.
 This may have excluded the relevant studies published in other language potentially limiting the comprehensiveness.
 The studies come from different countries were different institutional setting and levels of nursing education which may differ in the context of generalizability of the findings.

-RECOMMENDATION
+7. RECOMMENDATIONS

 Nursing Faculty and Educators.
 The faculty members are encouraged to enhance teaching competence particular in technology integration.
 A regular participation in professional development programs and training seminar to strengthen innovative teaching strategies.